nodatime/nodatime/src/NodaTime.Web/Markdown/1.3.x/calendars.md

 API access: [`CalendarSystem.GetPersianCalendar()`](noda-type://NodaTime.CalendarSystem#NodaTime_CalendarSystem_GetPersianCalendar)

 The [Persian (or Solar Hijri) calendar](https://en.wikipedia.org/wiki/Solar_Hijri_calendar) is the official calendar of Iran and Pakistan.
-The first day of the Persian calendar is March 18th 622CE (Julian).
+The first day of the Persian calendar is March 18th 622 CE (Julian).

 This is properly an observational calendar, but the implementation in Noda Time is equivalent to that of the BCL [`PersianCalendar`](https://msdn.microsoft.com/en-us/library/system.globalization.persiancalendar.aspx) class,